magik-sword/Computer-Vision/README.md

 * Download and unzip the zip file to access the image directories.
 All of the notebooks assume the files are unzipped and in the same directory as them.
 * Run the Baseline_Model notebook
-* The next three notebooks can be run in any order, they serve as a way to control file size and experiment with different augmentations/preprocessing.
+* The next three notebooks can be run in any order.
+They serve as a way to control file size and experiment with different augmentations/preprocessing.
 The function that creates these models and the preprocessing pipeline can easily be edited to try out different models or strategies.
     *   MobileNetV2_Augmented.ipynb
     *   EfficientNetB0_Augmented.ipynb
     *   DenseNet121_Augmented.ipynb